easy seafood recipes

 Preparation

-• Spray a 9×13-inch baking dish with cooking spray and layer the spinach across the bottom of the pan.
+1. Spray a 9×13-inch baking dish with cooking spray and spread spinach evenly across the bottom.

-• Sprinkle the spinach with salt, pepper, and onion powder, then drizzle with chicken broth.
+2. Sprinkle with salt, pepper, and onion powder, then drizzle with chicken broth.

-• Season tilapia fillets lightly with salt, pepper, and Creole seasoning.
+3. Season tilapia with salt, pepper, and Creole seasoning.

-• Arrange the fillets over the spinach and add your chopped tomato and sliced green onion to the top of your fish fillets.
+4. Arrange fillets over the spinach and top with tomato and green onions.

-• Cover the baking dish with foil and bake at 350 degrees for 12 to 15 minutes, or until the fish is tender and flakes with a fork.
+5. Cover with foil and bake at 350°F for 12–15 minutes or until the fish flakes easily.

 Recipe brought to you by The Spruce Eats